 New Jersey: Ye Olde Centerton Inn

-The original owner’s name is lost to history, but this tavern in Pittsgrove has operated since 1706 and provides fresh and locally grown food.
-The decor reflects the vintage architectural charm of the original building.
+The original owner’s name is lost to history, but this tavern in Pittsgrove has operated since 1706 and serves fresh, locally grown food.
+The decor reflects the original building’s vintage architectural charm.

 The inn has long served as a station for locals and travelers on their way to the seashore or west toward Philadelphia.
 It currently serves as a restaurant offering inside dining and catering, and is known for its seafood and steak.